data-8/su23/policies.md

 ### Assignment Extensions

-Due to the fast pace of the summer offering, **we are unable to offer assignment extensions.** As mentioned above, for these situation you are provided two lab and homework drops.
-If you encounter unexpected extenuating circumstances or emergencies beyond your control, please fill out the [Extenuating Circumstances Form]() for possible accommodations.
+Due to the fast pace of the summer offering, **we are unable to offer assignment extensions for the vast majority of cases.** As mentioned above, you are provided two lab and homework drops for emergency situations that may come up.
+Only after using all your assignment drops, if you encounter further emergencies beyond your control, please fill out the [Extenuating Circumstances Form]() for possible accommodations.
+Note that you will be asked to provide supporting documentation, and these requests will be approved sparingly on a case-by-case basis.

 ### Learning Cooperatively